Lewisia longipetala (Piper) S. Clay

 Lewisia longipetala is a perennial herb growing from a slender taproot and caudex unit.
-It produces a basal rosette of many thin but fleshy leaves up to 2.4 inches (6 cm) long.
+It produces a basal rosette of many thin but fleshy, up to 2.4 inches (6 cm) long leaves.
 The inflorescence is made up of several flowers on short stalks.
-Each flower has around 8 petals each up to 0.8 inch (2 cm) long, pinkish in color and tipped with a resin gland similar to those on the edges of the bracts and two small sepals.
+Each flower has around eight petals, each up to 0.8 inches (2 cm) long, pinkish, and tipped with a resin gland similar to those on the edges of the bracts and two small sepals.

 USDA hardiness zone 4a to 8b: from −30 °F (−34.4 °C) to 20 °F (−6.7 °C).

 How to Grow and Care